A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 ![Free Checkpoints](https://i.imgur.com/zYyvTD9.png "Free Checkpoints")

-You are also able to set manual checkpoints using "/pa manualcheckpoint" when "ParkourModes.FreeCheckpoint.ManualCheckpointCommandEnabled" is enabled.
+[//]: # (You are also able to set manual checkpoints using "/pa manualcheckpoint" when "ParkourModes.FreeCheckpoint.ManualCheckpointCommandEnabled" is enabled.)
+TODO UPDATE ME